 There are key steps that need to be followed to ensure an amaryllis will rebloom without damaging the plant that involves removing the bulb and refrigerating it, among other things.

 Simply forcing amaryllis to rebloom while it remains potted will lead to plant damage.

 When you allow amaryllis to follow its own growth, blooming and rest cycle there is no need to move the bulb when it goes into dormancy because, unlike many other plants, an amaryllis bulb can happily sit in sunlight while it rests.

 Even in dormancy the bulb will continue to gather resources for its next growth stage.

 Do not fertilize the plant when it is entering dormancy or you will prevent the bulb from resting which can lead to new leaf growth but no flowers.

-The only time you will want to cut amaryllis leaves is if you are trying to get the plant to rebloom – which is not really in the best interest of the plant if you want it to remain healthy and vibrant for decades, as I have already covered above.
+The only time you will want to cut amaryllis leaves is if you are trying to get the plant to rebloom.
+It is not really in the best interest of the plant to cut it if you want it to remain healthy and vibrant for decades, as I have already covered above.